 The region has also produced some of the world’s best-known stars, including Belfast-born actor and director Sir Kenneth Branagh, and Fifty Shades of Grey’s Jamie Dornan (more homegrown names can be found here.)

-To mark the event, which runs from April 11 to 20, we’ve put together a round-up of some of the finest dramas and comedies filmed in the province, and the locations which enjoyed a starring role.
+Below is a round-up of some of the finest dramas and comedies filmed in the province, and the locations which enjoyed a starring role.

 Line of Duty